Maflex24/GentlemanParseDice-DiscordBot/README.md

 ## Custom Replies

-You can edit `multicommands.json` file, to add your commands, and possible replies for them
+You can edit `multicommands.json` file, to add your commands, and possible replies for them.

 For exampe: